DeployingPaperclip:AnAdvancedAIAgentTutorial

 - Rate Limiting Libraries: Integrate client-side rate limiting (e.g.,

-tenacityfor Python retries with backoff) into Paperclip's API client wrappers. - Asynchronous Queues: Use message queues (e.g., Redis Queue, Celery) to decouple agent task submission from LLM inference, allowing for controlled, throttled calls.
+tenacityfor Python retries with backoff) into Paperclip's API client wrappers.
+It's a lifesaver.
+Don't write your own. - Asynchronous Queues: Use message queues (e.g., Redis Queue, Celery) to decouple agent task submission from LLM inference, allowing for controlled, throttled calls.

 - Batching: If possible, batch smaller requests into larger, single API calls to reduce the number of requests.

 - Monitor API Usage: Regularly check your AI provider dashboards for usage and cost.
-Implement budget alerts.
+Implement budget alerts; you don't want a surprise bill.

 ✅ What you should see: Fewer